dartmouth-cs98/18w-si32/api/README.md

-Si32 Web
+Si32 API
 =======
-The web API for Si32.
+The API for Si32.

-## Building & Running
+## Building and Running
-1. Ensure docker is running
-2. From the web directory, run `docker-compose build`
+1. From the web directory, run `docker-compose build`
-3. Run `docker-compose up`, which will launch all needed containers (mongo, node, and whatever else we might want)
+2. Run `docker-compose up`, which will launch all needed containers (mongo, node, and whatever else we might want eventually)